The internet got absolutely drenched in sauce.

 Here we are.

 AI is genuinely useful, genuinely interesting, and genuinely worth understanding.
-Unfortunately, it’s been absolutely smothered all over the internet and now most people can't see the food for the sauce.
+Whether you're completely new to AI or just want a plain English refresher, you deserve better than a countdown timer and a sales pitch.
+Unfortunately the whole conversation about AI has been absolutely smothered all over the internet (and not in a good way).
+So now most people can't see the food for the sauce.

 We're here to wipe down the table, read the labels properly, and figure out what's actually worth reaching for.